 |In this picture I'm in the middle of the back row.

 The eventual winner and first-ever International Bunny of The Year for 1970 was the lovely Gina Byrams.
 She is sitting in the front row on the right.

 Here I'm receiving my trophy at the International Bunny of The Year Pageant, held at the world-famous Playboy Resort at Lake Geneva, Wisconsin in November, 1969.
 The judges included Bill Cosby and Jean Shrimpton.
 I remember the gala dinner before the show and sitting next to Jean, chatting happily about England!
 All the Bunnies in the pageant put on an exciting musical presentation before the main show.
-We rehearsed for days and then opened the show with the brilliant song from the hit Broadway and Hollywood musical Sweet Charity, "If My Friends Could See Me Now".
-Truly, "They'd never believe it" !
+We rehearsed for a couple of days and then opened the show with the brilliant song from the hit Broadway and Hollywood musical Sweet Charity, "If My Friends Could See Me Now".
+Truly, "They'd never believe it".

 (For the record, in the final judging I was third runner-up.)

-In 1970 I was invited to greet Hugh Hefner when he flew into London, in his own DC9 private jet known as "Playboy 1" and "Big Bunny", to visit the Playboy Club.
+In 1970 I was invited to greet Hugh Hefner when he flew into London, in his own DC9 private jet airliner known as "Playboy 1" and "Big Bunny", to visit the Playboy Club.
 Just in front of me (on the right), wearing my Union Jack costume which I wore when I flew out to the International Bunny Pageant,|

 I've obscured my date of birth only for ID security.

 |I still have my original 1960s Playboy Bunny Training Manual (partly, perhaps, because it featured me on the front cover!)
 Looking through it again it is fascinating to be reminded of the amazingly low prices that were charged for food and drink at the London club.
-For example, in the Play Room, where there were cabaret shows twice nightly, a full three-course meal was available in the Play Room for only 50p (less than $1) with choices including prawn cocktail, fillet steak and fruit salad.
-Even in the prestige VIP dining room, prices were still quite low.
+For example, in the Play Room, where there were cabaret shows twice nightly, a full three-course meal was available for only 50p (less than $1) with choices including prawn cocktail, fillet steak and fruit salad.
+Even in the prestige VIP dining room, prices were still very low.
 And all this in a prime Mayfair location in central London.
-Even allowing for inflation over 40+ years, that was clearly something of a bargain.
-And just look at those rental rates for apartments at the top of the Playboy Club building in ultra-posh Park Lane!
-Imagine what you'd have to pay today.|
+Even allowing for inflation over 40-plus years, that was clearly an incredible bargain.|

 |Rare gold & diamond Bunny Head Pendants,